James Baldwin: Legacy and critical response

 In 2005, the United States Postal Service created a first-class postage stamp dedicated to Baldwin, which featured him on the front with a short biography on the back of the peeling paper.
 In 2012, Baldwin was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.
 In 2014, East 128th Street between Fifth and Madison Avenues was named "James Baldwin Place" to celebrate the 90th anniversary of Baldwin's birth.
 He lived in the neighborhood and attended P.S.
 24. Readings of Baldwin's writing were held at The National Black Theatre and a month-long art exhibition featuring works by New York Live Arts and artist Maureen Kelleher.
-The events were attended by Council Member Inez Dickens, who led the campaign to honor Harlem native's son; also taking part were Baldwin's family, theatre and film notables, and members of the community.
+The events were attended by Council Member Inez Dickens, who led the campaign to honor Harlem's native son; also taking part were Baldwin's family, theater and film notables, and members of the community.

 Also in 2014, Baldwin was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood celebrating LGBTQ people who have "made significant contributions in their fields."
 In 2014, The Social Justice Hub at The New School's newly opened University Center was named the Baldwin Rivera Boggs Center after activists Baldwin, Sylvia Rivera, and Grace Lee Boggs.
 In 2016, Raoul Peck released his documentary film I Am Not Your Negro.
 It is based on James Baldwin's unfinished manuscript, Remember This House.
 It is a 93-minute journey into Black history that connects the past of the Civil Rights Movement to the present of Black Lives Matter.
-It is a film that questions Black representation in Hollywood and beyond.
+It is a film that questions black representation in Hollywood and beyond.

 In 2017, Scott Timberg wrote an essay for the Los Angeles Times ("30 years after his death, James Baldwin is having a new pop culture moment") in which he noted existing cultural references to Baldwin, 30 years after his death, and concluded: "So Baldwin is not just a writer for the ages, but a scribe whose work—as squarely as George Orwell's—speaks directly to ours."
-In June 2019, Baldwin's residence on the Upper West Side was given landmark designation by New York City's Landmarks Preservation Commission, and it was added to the National Register of Historic Places the same year.
+The James Baldwin House on the Upper West Side was given landmark designation by the New York City Landmarks Preservation Commission in June 2019, and it was added to the National Register of Historic Places the same year.